Workable Solutions Step-by-step Troubleshooting

 Normally, laptop users prefer to use the two latter ways.

-2. Clean Useless Large Files on Hard Drive
+2. Clean Useless Large Files on the SSD

-SSD is generally smaller than HDD, it's a great idea to release some disk space or clear up some system junk files before migrating OS to a new hard drive.
-You can tidy up your current hard drive by using the EaseUS CleanGenius.
+SSD is generally smaller than HDD, so it's a great idea to release some disk space by clearing up some system junk files before migrating the operating system to a new SSD.
+Ensure the SSD storage capacity is equal to or larger than the system C drive data usage on the source hard drive.

-It's easy and light to cleaning computer junk files & large files with the following steps:
+EaseUS Partition Master, with its CleanGenius tool, is easy and light for Windows beginners to clean computer junk files & large files with the following tutorial guide.

 Free Download